 - Ease: An easy no-bake recipe that takes about 20 minutes from start to finish.
-With a group of friends and bowl of this stuff around, it can be gone just as quickly, too!
+With a group of friends and a bowl of this stuff around, it can be gone just as quickly, too!
 Totally convenient for when you need a quick party treat or a special afternoon snack.

 By the way, McCormick now makes (affiliate link) cake batter extract that would be so tasty here.
 I’ve used it in other recipes before.
 You can skip the butter extract and replace with cake batter extract if desired.
 I haven’t seen this product in stores, so I usually order it online.

-No Cake Mix Needed:
+No Cake Mix Needed

 I have a few recipes on my site that include store-bought cake mix, like my popular cake batter chocolate chip cookies (the cookie that launched my first cookbook, Sally’s Baking Addiction!) and cake batter blondies.
 As their names suggest, these recipes rely on boxed cake mix as part of their ingredient list in order to achieve that classic, buttery cake batter flavor we all know and love.
 These chocolate cake mix cookies are another favorite.
 Sometimes we can all use a little shortcut.
-No problem there!
+No problem with that!

 For this cupcake puppy chow, however, we ditch the cake mix and use white chocolate, butter extract, and vanilla extract.
 You can often find butter extract in the baking aisle or you can purchase (affiliate link) butter extract online.

-Let’s Make Cupcake Puppy Chow:
+Let’s Make Cupcake Puppy Chow

 Cupcake puppy chow is so simple to make, it hardly even feels like a recipe.
 Let’s quickly break down the steps: